Mick19j/HashcatModeFinder/README.md

-# HashcatModeFinder
+# Hashcat Mode Finder

-This Python script helps identify the hash type and suggests the appropriate Hashcat mode based on the detected hash.
-It uses the Hashid tool to detect the hash type and automatically suggests the most likely Hashcat mode to crack it.
+This Python script helps identify the hash type and suggests the appropriate **Hashcat mode** based on the detected hash.
+It uses the **Hashid** tool to detect the hash type and automatically suggests the most likely **Hashcat mode** to crack it.

-Features:
+## Features:
-Detects common hash types like MD5, SHA-1, and more using Hashid.
+- Detects common hash types like MD5, SHA-1, and more using **Hashid**.
-Automatically suggests the most likely Hashcat mode based on the hash type.
+- Automatically suggests the most likely **Hashcat mode** based on the hash type.
-Simple and easy-to-use interface for users to enter their hash and get results.
+- Simple and easy-to-use interface for users to enter their hash and get results.

-Installation:
+## Installation:
-Clone the repository.
+1. Clone the repository.
-Install required dependencies:
+2. Install required dependencies:
+    ```bash
     pip install hashid
+    ```
-Run the script:
+3. Run the script:
+    ```bash
     python3 HashCatMode.py
+    ```

+## License:
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.